-(There are a few more “suggestions” from comments on the facebook bear aware page: “Do not run up and push the bear…Do not push a slower friend down…even if you feel the friendship has run its course”.)
+(Here are a few tongue-in-cheek “suggestions” from a facebook bear aware page: “Do not run up and push the bear…Do not push a slower friend down…even if you feel the friendship has run its course”…)

 Thirty years ago, while working backcountry for Tongass National Forest Service, Alaska, I was alone on a narrow trail walking back to a cabin.
-I encountered a black bear sow with 2 cubs about 50-100 feet away from me on a narrow trail by the edge of the water.
-No way around them.
+I encountered a black bear sow with 2 cubs about 50-100 feet away from me by the edge of the water.
+There was no way to go around them.
 The cubs climbed the nearest tree immediately while the sow stayed at the base.
-I immediately backed off, talked low and slow, and went partially around a corner, keeping an eye on them.
-Slowly, I walked obliquely as close to the water as I could, keeping my head down but watching them out of the corner of my eye.
-The sow eventually climbed up the tree too and there was no incident.
+I slowly backed off, talked low and slow, and went partially around a corner, keeping an eye on them.
+After a few minutes, I walked forward again, obliquely to them (i.e.turning my body away from them but walking forward) and as close to the water as I could.
+I kept my head down but watched them out of the corner of my eye.
+The sow eventually climbed up the tree and there was no incident.

 Similarly, in 1984, my partner and had been walking in high grass in Southeast Alaska for about an hour, toward a USFS cabin near salt water.
 We suddenly heard heavy movement and puffing.
 Two brown bears then popped up only about 25 feet away.
 This was almost too close for us to set our rifles and shoot if they charged before standing up.
 They only stood for a few seconds, then dropped down and ran off.
 A heart-pounding moment that taught us to be a little more vocal when visibility is limited.